djfdat/Unity-BatchMover/README.md

 # Unity-BatchMover
-A simple editor script to assist with batch translation, rotation and scaling.
+A simple editor script to help with batch translation, rotation and scaling.

+## Getting Started
+1. Copy contents of Assets folder to your project directory.
-Access through Window > Batch Mover
+2. Access through the Unity Menu by navigating to Window > Batch Mover.

+Protip: You can place [BatchMover.cs](Assets/Scripts/Editor/BatchMover.cs) anywhere in your Assets folder.

+## Features

 ![Batch Mover Reference Photo](BatchMover.png)

-## Features:

-Translate in World or Local space
+- Translate in World or Local space

-Rotate
+- Rotate

-Multiply or Set Scale
+- Multiply or Set Scale
+-
 Easy reversal of translation, rotation, or scale multiplication